Find Trade Colleges

 Top 10 Best Mechanic & Repair Technologies Basic Certificate Schools

 Our 2023 rankings named Central Community College the best value school in the Plains States Region for mechanic & repair technologies students working on their basic certificate.
-Located in the small city of Grand Island, Central Community College is a public college with a moderately-sized student population.
+Located in the city of Grand Island, Central Community College is a public school with a moderately-sized student population.

-The excellent basic certificate programs at Northland Community and Technical College helped the school earn the #2 place on this year’s ranking of the best value mechanic & repair technologies schools in the Plains States Region .
-Located in the town of Thief River Falls, Northland Community and Technical College is a public college with a small student population.
+You’ll be in good company if you decide to attend Northland Community and Technical College.
+It ranked #2 on our 2023 Best Value Mechanic & Repair Technologies Basic Certificate Schools in the Plains States Region list.
+Located in the town of Thief River Falls, Northland Community and Technical College is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at Northland Community and Technical College are $6,244 per year.